msikma/bwtoolsdata/readme.md

 | Slower  | 111 | 9.009 | 37.8% |
 | Slowest | 167 | 5.988 | 25.1% |

 By far most replays use "Fastest" as the speed, but this map can be used for the rare case that isn't.
+In the very old days of StarCraft, the ladder speed setting was "Fast" by default, but this got changed to "Fastest" relatively early on.

 ## License